Siege of El Fasher: Fall of the city

 On 26 October 2025, after 3 days of intensified ground battles, during which approximately 5,000 people (of an estimated population of 250,000 as of the fall of the city) fled the city, the SAF 6th Infantry Division headquarters fell to the RSF.
 Videos shared on RSF media showed masses of people fleeing the city in large lines while SAF soldiers yelled at them from inside trucks.
 Reports emerged of executions and arrests of fleeing civilians.
 Remaining SAF forces retreated towards the Al-Daraja Al-Ula neighbourhood in the west of the city, where thousands of civilians gathered.
 Other videos showed men of military age being rounded up and kneeling on the ground while an RSF yelled at the civilians "you are all army".
 The SAF initially denied defeat until the fall of the Daraja Oula area, when they stated they withdrew from the city to prevent further bloodshed.
 Official social media footage from the RSF showed their fighters celebrating inside the 6th Infantry Division headquarters.
 By 27 October the city fell (Note: Minor skirmishes and clashes with army remnants likely continue.)
 (Note: The Yale University School of Public Health Humanitarian Research Lab (HRL) corroborates the fall of El-Fasher to RSF through the fusion of open source, and remote sensing data.) to the RSF.
 On 28 October Abdel Fattah al-Burhan confirmed that the army had withdrawn from the city.
-Reports are emerging of the deaths of more than 2,500 civilians.
-Many of the murdered civilians are part of the Zaghawa ethnic group.
-The fall of the city has drawn comparisons to the Al Geneina massacre, which resulted in the deaths of 15,000 civilians.
+Reports emerged of the deaths of more than 2,500 civilians; by late November, estimates of the number of massacred civilians had reached 60,000.
+Many of the murdered civilians were part of the Zaghawa ethnic group.
+The fall of the city drew comparisons to the Al Geneina massacre, which resulted in the deaths of 15,000 civilians.
 A telecommunications blackout remains in the city.

 Médecins Sans Frontières have reported that of arrivals to the Tawila refugee camp during the week prior to the fall of the city, about 5% of children were acutely malnourished, and 26% were severely malnourished.
 The UN estimated that over 26,000 people fled El Fasher within two days, mostly to Tawila.

 On 4 November, the IPC's Famine Review Committee reported with "reasonable evidence" that El Fasher is in an IPC5 famine, the most severe level of food insecurity on the IPC scale.

+Casualties

+In October 2025, sources from the 6th Infantry Division revealed the army death toll during the battle from April 2023 to 30 August 2025 was at around 8,600 personnel, including more than 8,500 soldiers and 1,000 officers.
+Another 2,400 soldiers were wounded, many suffering serious injuries which rendered them permanently off the battlefield.
+Additionally, hundreds of fighters from government-allied militias were believed to have been killed, while more than 3,000 personnel, mostly militia fighters, had deserted their posts.